Getting To Shiga Kogen

 Option 1: Shuttle Bus

-Taking the Shiga Kogen bus provides the advantage of not having to lug your gear through train stations and onto trains, however there are only a couple of schedules per day between Narita or Haneda Airport and Shiga Kogen, which takes about 5.5 hours.
-The day bus stops at various bus stops throughout Shiga Kogen whilst the night bus stops at your accommodation (check that your accommodation will allow you to check in early in the morning).
+Taking the Shiga Kogen bus with Nagano Snow Shuttle provides the advantage of not having to lug your gear through train stations and onto trains, however there are only a couple of schedules per day between Narita or Haneda Airport and Shiga Kogen, which takes about 5.5 hours.
+The bus stops at your accommodation (for the night bus, check that your accommodation will allow you to check in early in the morning).
 The buses run through the main part of the season, but not in the late season.

 Option 2: Train/train/bus